Opinion | Despite disease and dysfunction, American innovation shows no sign of slowing

 If that real-time sampling seems far-fetched, consider that DARPA has already developed a program called Sigma+ to detect chemical and biological threats in the air.
 It was field-tested in Indianapolis in August, when five non-toxic chemicals were released and tracked.
 A DARPA system to detect radiological or nuclear threats is already fully deployed in the bridges and tunnels and other transportation systems of New York City and northern New Jersey.

 What about computing, which drives every other technology on the planet?
-DARPA for many years has funded breakthrough research in quantum computing, whose qubits can be both zero and 1 and any position in between, unlike traditional computers, whose bits are either zero or one.
+DARPA for many years has funded breakthrough research in quantum computing, whose qubits can be both zero and one and any position in between, unlike traditional computers, whose bits are either zero or one.
 It’s a mind-boggling approach that eventually will transform computation.
-But the tiny qubits are so fragile that they have to be kept near absolute zero temperature, and even then, they last for only microseconds — which means that a universal quantum computer may be decades away.
+But the tiny qubits are so fragile that they have to be kept near absolute-zero temperature, and even then, they last for only microseconds — which means that a universal quantum computer may be decades away.

 Enter DARPA.
 The agency in September announced a program to use room-temperature atomic “vapors” for quantum sensing and imaging.
 (The acronym-addicted agency calls this one SAVaNT, for Science of Atomic Vapors for New Technologies.)
 Meanwhile, another DARPA program is combining “noisy” (meaning short-lived) qubits with classical computers to solve some otherwise impossible optimization problems.